logo

 Arbitration and Mediation:

-Desiree is mediation trained and welcomes instructions in commercial matters as well as those involving conflict of laws or international jurisdictions.
+Desiree welcomes instructions in commercial matters as well as those involving conflict of laws or international jurisdictions.

 Lecturing: